 The Statement of Lands in your assessment also lists any exemptions applied to your land.

 These exemptions are listed as codes which are explained in the summary attached to your assessment.
 Our website has more information on each of the exemptions.

 You can only claim an exemption if you meet the conditions that apply to it.
-If you are not entitled to an exemption that is included in your notice, you must remove it via My Land Tax.
+If you are not entitled to receive an exemption that is included in your notice, you must let us know through My Land Tax.